Alliedium/awesome-devops/06_sep_2022_docker_best_practices_ii/docker_best-practices_ii_06_sep_2022.md

 docker network ls
 ```

-There appear new record with the `<NETWORK ID>` returned on the previous step, and the name `demo-bridge`
+There appear a new record with the `<NETWORK ID>` from the previous step, and the name `demo-bridge`

 41. Create and start a container in detached mode, named `demo-net-1`, in the new network